Connections & Conversation

 Series: Connections and Conversation

-Connections and Conversation is a free monthly Zoom meeting, cultivating creativity and freedom of thought and feeling.
+Connections and Conversation created and hosted by Shir Shanun, Psy.D. is a psychoanalytic open space for cultivating creativity and freedom of thought and feeling in a free Zoom meeting.
 We invite you to engage with our presenters and community as they share their interests and passions in conversation on current topics in psychoanalysis.
+Please see our calendar of events.
+The meeting often begins with a 45 minute presentation followed by 45 minutes of conversation.
+When an event is recorded you can access the recording at the vault.

 This series is open to all.

 In case of questions please contact: [email protected]

 Decolonizing Psychoanalytic Technique: From Repressed Histories to Pragmatic Practices